AxonIQ/reference-guide/extensions/spring-amqp.md

 Axon provides out-of-the-box support to transfer events to and from an AMQP message broker, such as [RabbitMQ](https://www.rabbitmq.com/).

 To use the Spring AMQP components from Axon, make sure the `axon-amqp` module is available on the classpath.
-Do note that AMQP module does not provide an event bus or store.
-So it _must_ run alongside another bus implementation.
-It just forwards published messages to an AMQP exchange.

 ## Forwarding events to an AMQP Exchange